WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-04-05-azure-container-registry-kubernetes.md

 ### Use the Image Pull Secret in your Microservice

 After the image pull secret was created, you have to tell your microservice to use it.
 The image pull secret is part of the deployment but it is empty.
-In my last posts, I used the values.release.yaml file for values that are not provided by me and are not default.
+In my last posts, I used the values.yaml file for values that I want to set during the deployment.
 Therefore, I add the name of the secret there:

 <script src="https://gist.github.com/WolfgangOfner/25026b07f81d371a74abf64efb11db8b.js"></script>